Concordium/concordium-node/docs/grpc2.md

   to 30s.
 Note that as for `grpc2-max-concurrent-requests`, for streaming responses, this does not mean that the stream must be consumed in 30s.
 It only means that the time until the initial response must be less than 30s.

+- `--grpc2-dry-run-max-energy` (`CONCORDIUM_NODE_GRPC2_DRY_RUN_MAX_ENERGY`)
+  Maximum amount of energy allowed for a dry-run session.
+Each request in the session uses a certain amount of energy, and once the limit is reached, the session will be terminated with a `RESOURCE_EXHAUSTED` status.

+- `--grpc2-dry-run-timeout` (`CONCORDIUM_NODE_GRPC2_DRY_RUN_TIMEOUT`)
+  Maximum duration in milliseconds for a dry-run session to complete.
+If the timeout is reached before the session completes, it will be terminated with a `DEADLINE_EXCEEDED` status.

+- `--grpc2-dry-run-concurrency` (`CONCORDIUM_NODE_GRPC2_DRY_RUN_CONCURRENCY`)
+  Maximum number of concurrent invocations of the `DryRun` endpoint.
+If this limit is reached, the node will respond to further `DryRun` requests with `UNAVAILABLE` until existing invocations complete.